What is Contract-Grade Furniture?

 Various industries have varying requirements for their commercial space furniture.
 For example, restaurant furniture must meet strict fire safety regulations and requirements, including using fire-resistant upholstery.
 Such compliance requirements are designed to ensure users' safety, and non-compliance can lead to fines and other penalties.

 Usage & Durability

 Usually, industrial-grade furniture is used more frequently than residential-grade furniture.
-For example, restaurant chairs are usually occupied most of the time, and their users' weights can range from light to heavy.
+As you create a comfortable and safe environment, remember that, for example, restaurant chairs are usually occupied most of the time, and their users' weights can range from light to heavy.
 Ideally, these commercial purpose chairs (and other furniture) should support their occupants' weights without breaking or caving in, potentially hurting the user – they should be durable and safe to use.